AntiGuide/MyMathLib/README.md

 # MyMathLib

-MyMathLib is an example math library with implementations of quaternions, vectors and matrices and more in C#
+MyMathLib is an example math library with implementations of quaternions, vectors, matrices and more in C#

 ## Author(s)